supranational/vdf-fpga/README.md

 # VDF FPGA Competition Baseline Model

+# Round 2 is now started!

+Round 1 of the competition closed at the end of September.
+You can see full results and submissions in the [Round 1 GitHub repo]<https://github.com/supranational/vdf-fpga-round1-results>.

+Round 2 starts as of October 15.
+See the [Round 2 Wiki]<https://supranational.atlassian.net/wiki/spaces/VA/pages/48758785/FPGA+Competition+Round+2> for parameters for round 2 as well as some takeaways and advice based on round 1.

+For round 2 the infrastructure has not changed so documentation and instructions below are generally still valid.
+Keep in mind that the following key inputs have changed from round 1:

+**Baseline latency**<br>
+28.6 ns/sq

+**Prize**<br>
+$5000 / ns improvement over the baseline

+**Repeated squarings for evaluation**<br>
+t=2^33 (~4 minutes)

+**Precommit of x to be used for evaluation (sha256)**<br>
+a09374efbe0b2dba7a779fb1c7768479d004beff1bf05030dbd03d54c4f3fdcf

+# Round 1 archival material

 This repository contains the modular squaring multiplier baseline design for the VDF (Verifiable Delay Function) low latency multiplier FPGA competition.
 For more information about the research behind VDFs see <https://vdfresearch.org/>.

 The goal of the competition is to create the fastest (lowest latency) 1024 bit modular squaring circuit possible targeting the AWS F1 FPGA platform.
 Up to $100k in prizes is available across two rounds of the competition.
 For additional detail see [FPGA Contest Wiki](https://supranational.atlassian.net/wiki/spaces/VA/pages/36569208/FPGA+Contest) on the [VDF Alliance](https://supranational.atlassian.net/wiki/spaces/VA/overview) page.